nathan-nhm/metalink4-ruby/README.md

 No code taken from timsjoberg/metalink-ruby

-All rfc5854 metadata in the process of being supported.
-Only supporting sha-256, as reccomended by the spec - so no configuration options there.

-Chunk checksumming is supported, for detecting errors early on bad internet connections.
-Specify piece_size (in bytes) or piece_count.
+All rfc5854 metadata is supported, as well as Chunk checksumming, for detecting errors early on bad internet connections - see piece_size and piece_count options.

+See test/ folder for invocation examples.

+All internally generated checksums are sha-256.
+Other checksum types must be passed in.